-3.31 Work is continuing in respect of the National Fraud Initiative (NFI) exercise.
-Appropriate action is being taken and work is progressing to identify potential fraudulent activity for example overpayment for housing benefits, income support, etc. The last significant data extract was December 2020 and the results continue to be worked on.
-A further data upload took place in January 2021 for single person discount and Election data.
-A further upload of data is scheduled for December 2021.
+2.23 Work is continuing in respect of the National Fraud Initiative (NFI) exercise.
+Appropriate action is being taken and work is progressing to identify any potentially fraudulent activity for example overpayment for housing benefits, income support, etc. The last significant data extract was December 2021 and the results continue to be worked on.
+A further upload of data is scheduled for December 2022.
 WIASS continue with a coordinating role regarding this process.